Erwin Schrödinger: Career

+Dublin

-In the same year he received a personal invitation from Ireland's Taoiseach, Éamon de Valera – a mathematician himself – to reside in Ireland and agree to help establish an Institute for Advanced Studies in Dublin.
-He moved to Kincora Road, Clontarf, Dublin, and lived modestly.
-A plaque has been erected at his Clontarf residence and at the address of his workplace in Merrion Square.
-Schrodinger believed that as an Austrian he had a unique relationship to Ireland.
-In October 1940, a writer from the Irish Press interviewed Schrodinger who spoke of Celtic heritage of Austrians, saying: "I believe there is a deeper connection between us Austrians and the Celts.
+In 1939, Schrödinger received a personal invitation from Taoiseach Éamon de Valera to reside in Dublin, Ireland.
+The following year, he joined the newly established Dublin Institute for Advanced Studies as Director of the School of Theoretical Physics, a position he held until his retirement in 1955.
+He lived modestly on Kincora Road, Clontarf; a plaque has been erected at his Clontarf residence and at the address of his workplace in Merrion Square.
+Schrödinger believed that, as an Austrian, he had a unique relationship with Ireland.
+In October 1940, a writer from the Irish Press interviewed Schrödinger, who spoke of the Celtic heritage of Austrians, saying: "I believe there is a deeper connection between us Austrians and the Celts.
 Names of places in the Austrian Alps are said to be of Celtic origin."
-He became the Director of the School for Theoretical Physics in 1940 and remained there for 17 years.
 He became a naturalized Irish citizen in 1948, but also retained his Austrian citizenship.
-He wrote around 50 further publications on various topics, including his explorations of unified field theory.
+He published about fifty further papers on various topics, including his explorations of unified field theory.

+In 1943, Schrödinger gave a series of three major lectures at Trinity College Dublin which remain highly influential at the university.
+The series began annual conferences in his name, and buildings at the College were named after him.

-In 1944, he wrote What Is Life?, which contains a discussion of negentropy and the concept of a complex molecule with the genetic code for living organisms.
+In 1944, Schrödinger wrote What Is Life?, which contains a discussion of negentropy and the concept of a complex molecule with the genetic code for living organisms.
 According to James D. Watson's memoir, DNA, the Secret of Life, Schrödinger's book gave Watson the inspiration to research the gene, which led to the discovery of the DNA double helix structure in 1953.
 Similarly, Francis Crick, in his autobiographical book What Mad Pursuit, described how he was influenced by Schrödinger's speculations about how genetic information might be stored in molecules.

-Schrödinger stayed in Dublin until retiring in 1955.

-A manuscript "Fragment from an unpublished dialogue of Galileo" from this time recently resurfaced at The King's Hospital boarding school, Dublin after it was written for the School's 1955 edition of their Blue Coat to celebrate his leaving of Dublin to take up his appointment as Chair of Physics at the University of Vienna.
+A manuscript "Fragment from an unpublished dialogue of Galileo" from this time resurfaced at The King's Hospital boarding school, Dublin, after it was written for the school's 1955 edition of their Blue Coat, Schrödinger's last year in Dublin.

+Later life and death

+In 1956, following the neutralization of Austria in 1955, Schödinger returned to Vienna to become a professor emeritus at the University of Vienna.

-In 1956, he returned to Vienna (chair ad personam).
-At an important lecture during the World Energy Conference he refused to speak on nuclear energy because of his scepticism about it and gave a philosophical lecture instead.
-During this period Schrödinger turned from mainstream quantum mechanics' definition of wave–particle duality and promoted the wave idea alone, causing much controversy.
+At an important lecture during the World Power Conference, Schrödinger refused to speak on nuclear power because of his scepticism about it and gave a philosophical lecture instead.
+During this period, he turned from mainstream quantum mechanics' definition of wave–particle duality and promoted the wave idea alone, causing much controversy.

-Tuberculosis and death

-Schrödinger suffered from tuberculosis and several times in the 1920s stayed at a sanatorium in Arosa.
-It was there that he formulated his wave equation.
-On 4 January 1961, Schrödinger died of tuberculosis, aged 73, in Vienna.
-He left Anny a widow, and was buried in Alpbach, Austria, in a Catholic cemetery.
-Although he was not Catholic, the priest in charge of the cemetery permitted the burial after learning Schrödinger was a member of the Pontifical Academy of Sciences.